fraunhofer-igd-iva/resize-component/README.md

     sizeSettings: {
       height:  string or number, // can be px, vh or %.
 Numbers will be interpreted as pixel
       minHeight: number,         // minimum height in Pixel
       updateHeight: boolean      // if height should change (only vh or %) }

 output

     sizeSettings: {
       height: number, // available height in pixel, can only change when updateHeight is set
       width: number   // avilable width in pixel, can change }

 ### How to add it to a component

 write a Wrapper component for your Chart, import the ResizeComponent

-    import {ResizeComponent} from "@iva/resize-component";
+    import ResizeComponent from "@iva/resize-component";

 and when exporting your class wrap it

-    export default ResizeComponent(MyAwesomeChart);
+    export default ResizeComponent()(MyAwesomeChart);

 ### How to use it